-Fastned plans to roll out a network of 201 fast charging stations in the Netherlands at an investment of around EUR 200.000 per station.
-This amounts to a total investment of around
+Fastned plans to roll out a network of 201 fast charging stations in the Netherlands at an investment of around EUR 200,000 per station.
+This amounts to a total investment of around EUR 40 million to roll out the complete network.
+It is intended that this investment will be financed in part with new capital obtained via this Offering.

-EUR 40 million to roll out the complete network.
-It is intended that this investment will be financed in full with new capital obtained via this Offering.
+In June 2015, Fastned had 38 stations completed and operational.
+The capital expenditures to roll out the remaining 163 stations are estimated at an additional EUR 35 million.
+These expenditures will be made in the next 3 years (2015-2017).

-The additional capital expenditures are estimated at an additional EUR 40 million to roll out the network of 201 stations.
-These expenditures will be made in the next 3 years (2014-2016).
-For 2014 Fastned has planned the construction of 30 stations (including preinvestments for additional stations) at a cost of EUR 10 million.
-In 2015 Fastned has planned the construction of 72 stations at a cost of another EUR 20 million.
-The remaining stations are planned for 2016 at a cost of a third EUR 10 million.
+For the second half of 2015 Fastned has planned the construction of 12 stations, estimated at cost of EUR 2,5 million.
+In 2016, Fastned has planned the construction of 75 stations at a cost of around EUR 16 million.
+The remaining 77 stations are planned for 2017 at a cost of around EUR 16,5 million."

-Figure 11: Locations planned to be realised in the years 2013 - 2016
+Figure 13: Locations planned to be realised in the years 2015 - 2017